caderob/hacker-cheatsheet/Report Writing for Penetration Testers/Writing Effective Technical Penetration Testing Reports/Executive Summary.md

 Describing the Engagement
 >``` shell
->- "The Client hired OffSec to conduct a penetration test of
+>"The Client hired OffSec to conduct a penetration test of
 >their kali.org web application in October of 2025.
 The test was conducted
 >from a remote IP between the hours of 9 AM and 5 PM, with no users
 >provided by the Client."